Entertainment News Roundup: Elton John set to perform at the White House on Friday; Golden Globes broadcast to return to NBC in 2023 and more | Entertainment

 Entertainment News Roundup: Elton John set to perform at the White House on Friday; Golden Globes broadcast to return to NBC in 2023 and more

-While the show had to close its curtains to new audiences in New York, it’s been given a new life touring the United States and opening in London’s West End.
+The lyrics are now the star item among a collection of hundreds of personal items that are being sold by the American singer-songwriter through Julien's Auctions.
 Golden Globes broadcast to return to NBC in 2023 NBC will resume its live broadcast of the Golden Globe awards for film and television in January 2023, the network said on Tuesday, citing organizers' steps to address ethics and a lack of diversity among voters.

 Following is a summary of current entertainment news briefs.